gvwilson/buildtogether.tech/src/testing/index.md

 Programs don't just have to do the right thing; they have to do it quickly enough to be usable.
 How fast that needs to be depends on the program, but if a text editor takes nine seconds to display each character, people are going to write their reports some other way.
-You should therefore measure [%i "unit test!performance" %]how long your tests take to run[%/i%] so that you can tell when the application is slowing down and do something about it.
+You should therefore measure how long your tests take to run[%i "unit test!performance" %] so that you can tell when the application is slowing down and do something about it.

-The simplest kind of [%i "performance testing!manual" %]performance testing[%/i%] is simply to measure how much time elapses between the start and end of a test.
+The simplest kind of performance testing[%i "performance testing!manual" %] is simply to measure how much time elapses between the start and end of a test.
 You can do this manually:

 [%inc manual_timing.py %]